vvcaw/tailwindcss-yew-template/README.md

 # tailwindcss-yew-template
-Simple layout for using tailwindcss with Yew in Rust with web assembly.
+Simple layout for using Tailwindcss with Yew.

 ## Installation
 Install tailwindcss and relevant tools.
 Make sure **node** and **rust** is installed on your system!